Everything You Need To Know About The AP® Macroeconomics Exam

 What Is the Format of the AP Macroeconomics Exam?

 The AP Macro exam lasts 2 hours and 10 minutes and consists of two sections.
-The first is the multiple-choice (MCQ) section with 60 questions, while the second is the free-response (FRQ) section comprising 3 questions.
+The first is the multiple-choice (MCQ) section, which has 60 questions, while the second is the free-response (FRQ) section, which has 3 questions.
 The table below outlines the exam format for a quick read.

 We recommend reviewing the AP Macro exam format beforehand to ensure you're ready for your big day.
 This will give you an idea of what questions to expect and how much time you'll have to answer them.